2023 - 2024 Grantees

 Assistance League of Colorado Springs

-Big Brothers Big Sisters
+Big Brothers Big Sisters of Colorado

-The primary goal of this project is to address the needs of the “Whole Child” by integration of three programs within CASA of the Pikes Peak Region – Dependency and Neglect, Life Long Links, and Milton Foster Children’s Fund.
-All three programs are designed to promote stability, safety and permanency for children who have been removed from their homes due to abuse, neglect and/or domestic violence.
-Dependency and Neglect recruits and trains community volunteers who advocate on behalf of child victims within the 4th Judicial District with the goal to ensure these children achieve safety, stability and permanency.
+CASA’s Whole Child program addresses the needs of the whole child by integration of CASA of the Pikes Peak Region’s Dependency & Neglect (D&N), Life Long Links (LLL), and the Milton Foster Children’s Fund (MFCF) programs.
+These programs are designed to promote stability, safety, and permanency for children who have been removed from their homes due to abuse, neglect, and/or domestic violence.
+Dependency and Neglect recruits and trains community volunteers who advocate on behalf of child victims within the 4th Judicial District with the goal to ensure these children achieve safety, stability, and permanency.
 Life Long Links is a family search program for foster youth who are in out-of-home placement with the goal to provide 3-5 meaningful long-term connections so these youth have support and nurturing once they emancipate from the state.
-Milton Foster Children’s Fund provide unduplicated resources for foster youth enabling them to obtain meaningful employment, education and stability as they enter adulthood.
+Milton Foster Children’s Fund provides unduplicated resources for foster youth enabling them to obtain meaningful employment, education, and stability as they enter adulthood.

 CASA of the Pikes Peak Region

-Community of Caring
+Community of Caring Foundation

 Court Care for the Pikes Peak Region

 Court Care provides free, licensed childcare to anyone that has court-related business in the Fourth Judicial District (El Paso and Teller Counties) and the Municipal Court.
 The program’s primary focus is to protect children’s welfare and reduce their exposure to potential trauma.
 Court Care benefits struggling parents by giving them the freedom to speak with dignity and the right to fully participate in their legal proceedings-without their children present seeing, hearing and possibly distracting them.